coderwassananmol/BUB2/FAQ.md

 <b>What are the future enhancements?</b>

-Bulk upload future, MediaWiki OAuth integration, Direct uploading to Commons
+Bulk upload future, MediaWiki OAuth integration, Direct uploading to Commons.

 <b>Can I upload my own book?</b>